Documentation > Frequently Asked Questions

 H-Store uses VoltDB’s VoltProcedure API, so any stored procedures written for VoltDB should still work in H-Store.
 Although H-Store uses a modified version of VoltDB’s client wire protocol, the front-end client API has not changed.
 Thus, any Java-based application code should also be able to link with the H-Store API.
 You cannot reuse a VoltDB project jar, however, as the H-Store internal catalog structure is different.

-4. I forked the H-Store repository in Github.
-How do I merge the latest changes back to my branch?
+6. I forked the H-Store repository in Github.
+How do I merge the latest changes back to my personal branch?

 See Github’s documentation on forking.
 You first need to add a new remote link back to the original H-Store repository: